Elsie K. Powell House: Use

 Powell House is used primarily for religious conferences and similar gatherings of members and attenders of meetings belonging to New York Yearly Meeting.
-It is also used for meetings of Yearly Meeting committees or conferences sponsored by them.
+It also serves as a venue for Yearly Meeting committees or their sponsored conferences.
 The programs include a wide variety of educational, inspirational, and organizational activities for youth and adults related to the religious, benevolent, and social concerns of the Religious Society of Friends.
 The facilities are available for use by affiliated Friends’ organizations and other religious or educational groups having interests compatible with those of Friends.
 Short-term sojourners are sometimes accommodated.

 History

 In 1960, Elsie Powell donated residential property to New York Yearly Meeting.
 The annual meeting decided to establish a retreat center on the property.

-Powell House held a 40th anniversary celebration in 2000.
+Powell House celebrated its 40th anniversary celebration in 2000.

-During 2008 and 2009 the Anna Curtis Center underwent renovations.
+During 2008 and 2009, the Anna Curtis Center underwent renovations.
 The renovation included several energy-saving improvements such as the installation of solar panels and a radiant floor heating system.
-It made more space for conference activities and increased the sleeping capacity of the facility.
-It also made the facility handicapped accessible.
+The renovations also expanded space for conference activities and increased the sleeping capacity of the facility.
+It also made the facility fully accessible to individuals with disabilities.

 Campus

-Powell House's campus now consists of Pitt Hall; the Anna Curtis Center, a director’s residence; a youth directors’ residence, and fifty-seven acres of land with a campground and two wildlife ponds.
+Powell House's campus includes Pitt Hall; the Anna Curtis Center, a director’s residence; a youth directors’ residence, and fifty-seven acres of land with a campground and two wildlife ponds.

 Pitt Hall is where the majority of adult conferences are held.

-The Anna Curtis Center, also known as the Youth Center, is where youth conferences are usually held.
+The Anna Curtis Center, also known as the Youth Center, is primarily used for youth conferences.

 Youth program

 The youth program has conferences designed for several age groups.
 There are conferences for 4th and 5th graders, 6th through 8th, and 9th through 12th graders.
 Most youth conferences run from Friday dinner to Sunday lunch and have around 40 attenders.

-WinterSong and EarthSong are special youth conferences for which both buildings are required because there are nearly double the usual number of attendees.
-Earthsong celebrates the spring and the seniors who are graduating from the program.
-Wintersong celebrates warmth, community, and light in winter.
-Youth from 7th to 12th grades are invited to these conferences.
+WinterSong and EarthSong are special youth conferences the require both buildings due to the large attendance.
+Earthsong celebrates the arrival of spring and honors the seniors graduating from the program, while Wintersong celebrates warmth, community, and light during the winter season.
+These conferences are open to youth in grades 7 to 12.